codespin-ai/codespin/README.md

 codespin parse gptresponse.txt --write
 ```

-Tip: When copying the response from ChatGPT, use the copy icon.
+💡: When copying the response from ChatGPT, use the copy icon.
 Selecting text and copying doesn't retain formatting.

-## Tips

-1. Regularly commit prompts and code when satisfied with the generated output.
-2. It's entirely acceptable to make slight manual modifications to the generated code.
-3. Regeneration generally respects your edits as long as you use the `--include` argument for the source code
-4. For significant modifications, consider updating the prompt files rather than directly editing the source code.